-The sealed 1,280 metre runway, taxiways and aprons are adequate to meet the take-off and landing requirements of Air Chathams' and Sunair current fleet of aircraft; and the requirements of other commercial and recreational operators.
+The sealed 1,280 metre runway, taxiways and aprons are adequate to meet the take-off and landing requirements of Air Chathams; and the requirements of other commercial and recreational operators.

 Due to the recent Supreme Court case between the Wellington International Airport Limited V New Zealand Air Line Pilots' Association Industrial Union of Workers Incorporate and Director of Civil Aviation and the subsequent ruling to uphold the decision to require 240m runway end safety areas, the following Aerodrome Limitation was added to the Part 139 Approval Specification.